 My work is in intercultural development, both for faculty and for the institution as a whole.
-Intercultural development is really about helping faculty to create inclusive classrooms, to help them develop their own skill sets around engaging difference, really talk about the hard things that we then grow. and to understand how that fits into God's call for all of us.
+Intercultural development is really about helping faculty to create inclusive classrooms, to help them develop their own skill sets around engaging difference, and to understand how that fits into God's call for all of us.